Enigmatic-Smile/docs/oaas/brands.md

 ![Create brand](https://docs.fidel.uk/assets/images/gifs/create-brand.gif "Create brand")

-To add a new Brand, go to the [Brands page](https://dashboard.fidel.uk/brands) on the Fidel Dashboard, click the **Add a brand** button and enter a name.
-If you can't find the brand in the Fidel Dashboard, you can create a new one.
-Optionally, you can add a link to the brand website and logo (Note: the links cannot be added later using the Dashboard).
-You can also create a Brand with the [API](https://fidel-oaas.readme.io/reference/create-brand):
+To add a new Brand, go to the [Brands page](https://dashboard.fidel.uk/brands) on the Fidel Dashboard and click **Add a brand**, then enter a brand name.
+If the brand you need doesn't exist, you can create a new one.
+Optionally, you can add a link to the brand website and logo (note: these links cannot be added later through the Dashboard).
+You can also create a Brand using the [API](https://fidel-oaas.readme.io/reference/create-brand):

 ```sh
 curl -X POST \